shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 Dr. Sepulveda stretched with a roar quieter than James thought possible.
 "Everyone says the same thing.
 Maybe the shift picks us because it knows we'll be happier somehow.
 I haven't met a fuzzie yet who isn't.
-Lift up your arm for me, son."
+Lift your arm for me, son."

 The lion reached towards James' armpit with a small pair of scissors with oversized handles, clipping a tuft of fur from the arm where no one would see it